Speed at the Cost of Quality: How Cursor AI Increases Short-Term Velocity and Long-Term Complexity in Open-Source Projects: Research Design and Methods

 DiD is an established econometric technique for causal inference in observational data~\cite{card1993minimum, cunningham2021causal}, with growing adoption in software engineering~\cite{nakasai2018donation, fang2022damn, casanueva2025impact}.
-The key idea is to compare outcome changes in treated repositories (those adopting Cursor) to changes in control repositories (those not yet adopting) over the same observation periods.
-This ``difference in differences'' isolates the tool's effect from other factors affecting all repositories similarly.
+The key idea is to compare outcome changes in a treatment group to those in a control group (i.e., those not-yet-treated or never-treated) over the same observation periods.
+The name ``difference-in-differences'' originates from the fact that temporal changes are first differenced before differencing the outcome changes between the two groups, effectively isolating the effect of an intervention from other factors that affect all repositories similarly over the same period.

-DiD relies on the \textit{parallel trends assumption}: absent treatment, treated and control repositories would follow similar outcome trajectories.
-While untestable directly, we: (1)~examine pre-treatment trends to verify parallel trajectories before adoption; (2)~control for observable differences through matching and covariate adjustment; (3)~take advantage of timing variation in when repositories adopted.

-\textit{Staggered adoption} is particularly valuable~\cite{athey2022design}.
-Rather than simultaneous adoption, we observe adoptions across months, providing multiple natural experiments.
-Repositories adopting in month $t+1$ or later serve as additional controls for those adopting in month $t$, since they remain untreated during that period.
-This pattern also enables estimating how effects evolve over time while flexibly controlling for calendar effects.

-Our design supports causal interpretation through: (1)~\textit{Temporal ordering}: We observe repositories before and after discrete adoption events, establishing temporal precedence.
-(2)~\textit{Never-treated comparison group}: Repositories never adopting Cursor provide counterfactuals.
-Matching ensures these controls are similar on observables.
-(3)~\textit{Removal of time-invariant confounders}: By comparing changes within repositories over time, we difference out time-invariant characteristics (team culture, domain, language) that might correlate with both adoption and outcomes.
-(4)~\textit{Control for common trends}: Comparing treated repositories to contemporaneous controls accounts for industry trends, platform changes, and seasonal patterns.